HealthCatalyst/healthcareai-py/CONTRIBUTING.rst

 3)	Clone repo (if you haven't) via PyCharm -> VCS (at top) -> Checkout from version control -> Github
  - Grab .git url from HCRTools repo in Github
  - Set parent directory to C:/Source
- - Name directory HCPyTools
+ - Name directory healthcareai-py

-4)	File -> Open and look for the HCPyTools project (if it didn’t come up already)
+4)	File -> Open and look for the healthcareai project (if it didn’t come up already)

 5) Create a destination table for the test predictions by executing this in SSMS: